-Of note, in our examples, mechanisms can be biological processes (inflammation, endocrine disruption, etc.) or can be markers of biological processes (height, weight, etc.).
-While we recognize that these markers are not directly mechanisms, they often are useful as they represent composites of several mechanisms that may operate mechanistically.
-For example, height (or birth length) reflects fetal nutrition, placental health and function, inflammation, and likely genetics.
-We use “mechanism” when referring to length with the understanding that it is the marker of multiple mechanisms and not the mechanism itself.
-It should have all the properties of a biological mediator and may have higher power since it reflects the sum of multiple mechanisms.
-One approach to quantify operating mechanisms is the use of causal mediation analysis \citep{pearl2001,vanderweele2009, vanderweele2010,valeri2013}.
-Causal mediation analysis allows for the decomposition of a total effect (TE) of an exposure on an outcome into the pathway that operates indirectly through an intermediate (mediator) variable and the pathway that is independent of the intermediate variable, or that operates directly from the exposure to the outcome.
-Researchers' understanding of the pathways operating through intermediate variables may illustrate policy recommendations to reduce the harmful impact of environmental mixtures on health outcomes.
+One approach to quantifying biological mechanisms is the use of causal mediation analysis.\citep{pearl2001,vanderweele2009, vanderweele2010,valeri2013} Causal mediation analysis allows for the decomposition of a total effect (TE) of an exposure on an outcome into the pathway that operates indirectly through an intermediate (mediator) variable and the pathway that is independent of the intermediate variable, or that operates directly from the exposure to the outcome.
+Researchers' understanding of the pathways operating through intermediate variables may inform policy recommendations to reduce the harmful impact of environmental mixtures on health outcomes.
 For example, interventions that increase birth length (which can be monitored in populations) may include nutrition, inflammation reduction or prenatal care that improves placental function.
-The evidence that birth length mediates neurodevelopment would point to this risk factor as a way to measure the impact of interventions on neurodevelopment within populations at birth.
-Monitoring birth weight would be a far more rapid way to determine the effects of pregnancy interventions on the brain than waiting several years before an infant can be assessed for neurodevelopment.
+The evidence that birth length mediates the effect of prenatal metal exposure on neurodevelopment neurodevelopment would point to this factor as a way to measure the benefit of interventions on neurodevelopment within populations at birth.
+Monitoring infant anthropometry, such as birth weight and birth length, may serve as an early sentinel for possible neurodevelopment effects at a later age.